Docteur-RS/Caoutchouc/README.md

 It points on a certain level of the tree and depending on what happens on the current level it goes up or down.
 You can create multiple cursors at different locations of your tree.

-Example of levels:
+###Example of levels:###
+<img src="https://cloud.githubusercontent.com/assets/12821004/17913970/8e3a40c0-699e-11e6-8314-d7b7b50e0ccf.png">
 This is a simple json structure.
 If you don't know about JSON you might want to find some tutorial about it on the internet.

-<img src="https://cloud.githubusercontent.com/assets/12821004/17913970/8e3a40c0-699e-11e6-8314-d7b7b50e0ccf.png">

 On level 1 (green) you have got two keys ("something" and "something at the same level").
 Those two keys have values.
 And thoses values are JSON object themselves.
 The JSON object that is the value of the key "something" has a key called "something else".
 This key is in level 2 (dark blue).
 The key "something else" has a value that is also a JSON object.
 This JSON object is level 3 (light blue).

-If you understand that keys point to other JSON objects which themselves point to other JSON objects, then you understand the main principle of this library.
+*If you understand that keys point to other JSON objects which themselves point to other JSON objects, then you understand the main principle of this library.*

+#Part 2: Interaction tree - Availble key/value pairs for configuration#

-There are 7 types of JSON value/keys:
+There are ##7## types of JSON value/keys:

-The first 3 have values that are themselves JSON objects.
+The first 3 have values ##that are themselves JSON objects##.
 This kind of keys always points to another level.

 -----------------------------------------------